 The Employment Law Review: Employment Issues in Cross-Border M&A Transactions

-Particularly for US practitioners, the employment issues that can arise in merger and acquisition deals are often unfamiliar, and lawyers and human resources professionals may be called upon both to spot these issues and to assist their business counterparts in understanding these unfamiliar concepts and their potential impact on the deal.
-Most notably, as is clear from the various country-specific chapters of this book, the concept of 'at-will' employment largely does not exist outside the United States.
+Particularly for US practitioners, the employment issues that can arise in merger and acquisition deals are often unfamiliar, and lawyers and human resources professionals may be called on both to spot these issues and to assist their business counterparts in understanding these unfamiliar concepts and their potential impact on the deal.
+Most notably, as is clear from the various country-specific chapters in this book, the concept of 'at-will' employment largely does not exist outside the United States.
 This means that the various parties to a deal will encounter a workforce that enjoys certain rights and benefits by virtue of the existing employment relationships.
 This can have implications in terms of the costs and liabilities associated with the transaction as well as with respect to matters such as transaction structure and timing.

 When approaching any transaction, before delving into the employment issues, it is important first to understand the structure of the deal, including whether it involves the transfer of stock or assets as well as what entities are sellers, purchasers and targets and where those entities are located.
-While these decisions are typically driven by tax and similar considerations, the structure chosen can have major implications for the employment issues that arise.
+Although these decisions are typically driven by tax and similar considerations, the structure chosen can have major implications for the employment issues that arise.

 Notably, in stock or cash deals, including tender offers, 'going private' transactions and acquisitions of subsidiaries or business units through sales of equity, the employment issues are often less complicated than in other types of transactions.
-While it is still important to conduct thorough due diligence to understand what assets and liabilities are being acquired, transactions that involve a mere change of ownership but that do not change the identity of the employer do not raise many of the thorny employment issues discussed below, particularly with regard to the transfer of employees, because existing employment contracts simply continue under the new ownership.
+Although it is still important to conduct thorough due diligence to understand what assets and liabilities are being acquired, transactions that involve a mere change of ownership but that do not change the identity of the employer do not raise many of the thorny employment issues discussed below, particularly with regard to the transfer of employees, because existing employment contracts simply continue under the new ownership.
 In most jurisdictions, however, the new owner will not be able to change the terms and conditions of employment.

 In asset deals, on the other hand, more difficult issues can arise, particularly with regard to the transfer of employees to the acquirer and business presence requirements for employment of transferring employees.
 These issues are discussed in more detail in Section IV.

-Employment lawyers and, in some cases, human resources professionals advising the buyer in a transaction will often be called upon to conduct employment-related due diligence, usually with a goal of identifying potential liabilities or other issues that will affect the valuation of the deal.
+Employment lawyers and, in some cases, human resources professionals advising the buyer in a transaction will often be called on to conduct employment-related due diligence, usually with a goal of identifying potential liabilities or other issues that will affect the valuation of the deal.
 When conducting such diligence, the following types of documents should be among those requested and reviewed:

 - a census of all employees worldwide (anonymised where necessary), including part-time and contract employees, preferably including date of hire, complete compensation and job category;